Error-331/code_tests/docs/bible/links.md

 Groaning of Creation - November 19 (Though we see in part now, one day, when every tear is wiped away and death is but a memory, we will see and know fully the glorious realm of God);

+Overflow of Goodness - November 20 ("Freely you received, freely give"; All the goodness you have received from God is goodness you can share; Let's give generously in every way - spiritually, emotionally, and physically - we have received; There is blessing in it);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;